 The following adverse reactions have been identified during postapproval use of Xgeva.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-- Hypocalcemia: Severe symptomatic hypocalcemia, including fatal cases [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS].
+- Hypocalcemia: Severe symptomatic hypocalcemia, including fatal cases [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

 As with all therapeutic proteins, there is potential for immunogenicity.
 Using an electrochemiluminescent bridging immunoassay, less than 1% (7/2758) of patients with osseous metastases treated with denosumab doses ranging from 30-180 mg every 4 weeks or every 12 weeks for up to 3 years and none of the 304 patients with giant cell tumor of bone in Trials 4 and 5 tested positive for binding antibodies.
 No patient with positive binding antibodies tested positive for neutralizing antibodies as assessed using a chemiluminescent cell-based in vitro biological assay.
 There was no evidence of altered pharmacokinetic profile, toxicity profile, or clinical response associated with binding antibody development.

 The incidence of antibody formation is highly dependent on the sensitivity and specificity of the assay.
 Additionally, the observed incidence of a positive antibody (including neutralizing antibody) test result may be influenced by several factors, including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
 For these reasons, comparison of antibodies to denosumab with the incidence of antibodies to other products may be misleading.